 It is a total success artistically but unfortunately it was not a hit thanks to the wider public not taking to Allen being in gloomy, sombre, introspective Ingmar Bergman-style mood.
-It even uses some story elements from Bergman’s Wild Strawberries (1957) and Bergman’s cinematographer Sven Nykvist.
+It even uses some story elements from Bergman’s Wild Strawberries (1957), with Marion in a similar situation to its main character Professor Isak Borg, as well as Bergman’s cinematographer Sven Nykvist.
 And there is no Allen acting role to help lighten things up and to promote box-office appeal.
 It cost $10 million and grossed only $1.5 million in the US.
+That must have added to bold but troubled Orion Pictures’ financial worries at the time.

-Also in the superlative cast are Blythe Danner, Gene Hackman, Betty Buckley, John Houseman (in his final film), Sandy Dennis, David Ogden Stiers, Philip Bosco and Harris Yulin.
+Also in the superlative cast are Blythe Danner as Lydia, Gene Hackman as Larry Lewis, Betty Buckley as Kathy, John Houseman (in his final film) as Marion’s Father, Sandy Dennis as Claire, Frances Conroy as Lynn, David Ogden Stiers as Young Marion’s Father, Philip Bosco as Sam, and Harris Yulin as Paul.

 Allen recalled the scenes between Rowlands and Hackman, particularly in the flashback of the party, are ‘electrifying’.
 He says Marion is the character in all his films who most resembles him intellectually.